All Products

 explain select round(a) from values(2L) t(a);

--- The execution plan shows that the input data is converted from BIGINT to DOUBLE, and the result is a DOUBLE.
+-- The execution plan shows the input is converted from BIGINT to DOUBLE, and the result is DOUBLE.

 • Hive-compatible mode